zorguiradhwen/BetterUartTerminal/README.md

         - basic host commands
         - frame encoder/decoder: encode and decode frames to and from MCU
         - logger and data display
-        - scriptinterpretor (send and receive commands automatically with a written scripter)
+        - TransmissionAutomator (send and receive commands automatically with a written scripter)